 - Spread the bone marrow on the bottom of a heavy skillet and arrange about one third of the meat over it.

 - Sprinkle the meat with some salt and fresh ground pepper and put on top one third of the vegetable mix.

-- Make layers like this, and add on top the potatoes; sprinkle them swith salt and pepper and add all remaining liquid.
+- Make layers like this, and add on top the potatoes; sprinkle with salt and pepper, add all remaining liquid.

-- Let is simmer for 1.5 hours and don't stir.
+- Let simmer for 1.5 hours without stirring.

 - Serve the stew directly from of the pot.

 You can make this stew with different vegetable as well.

 You would have to use 8-9 cups of mixed vegetable.